WangJiuniu/ASTRAL/README.md

 ## Dataset

-We have turned the datasets' files into standard form like [NER](https://github.com/synalp/NER/tree/master/corpus/CoNLL-2003).
+We have turned the datasets' files into standard form like those in the repository [NER](https://github.com/synalp/NER/tree/master/corpus/CoNLL-2003).

 CoNLL-03: resources/tasks/conll_03